fideltfg/userfrosting-install-script/README.md

 > [!IMPORTANT]
 > The `--test-cert` flag may cause Let's Encrypt to issue your site with an expired certificate.
 This in turn can cause issues with some antivirus softwear and will cause your browser to see the page as insecure.

-The `--test-cert` flag needs to be removed before final deployment.
+The `--test-cert` flag needs to be removed for your site to be issued a valid certificate.
 Run the following command to do this.
 Remember to switch out the email and domain to match your sites settings.
 ```bash
 sudo certbot --nginx -d "example.com" --non-interactive --agree-tos -m "youremail@example.com" && sudo systemctl reload nginx
 ```